 Asset transfers involve transfer of ownership of the real property itself.
-On the other hand, share transfers involve buying and selling of shares in a property holding company.
+On the other hand, share transfers involve buying and selling of shares in property holding company.

-In the case of direct transfers, it is necessary to consider the related taxes required (please see, 5.
-Taxes.).
-Therefore, asset transfer by way of acquisition of trust beneficiary interest ("TBI") is one of the possible options in order to avoid such taxes.
+The direct transfer is a simple way, but it is necessary to consider the related taxes required (for tax please see p19 taxes).
+Therefore, asset transfer by way of acquisition of trust beneficiary interest ('TBI') is one of the possible options in order to avoid such taxes.